teamfam2014/webdev/projects/rmdb/exercises/exercise_08.md

 Make sure you have the `useEffect` hook only run once, otherwise you'll create an infinite loop.

+Now that you're loading from the server, you won't start off initially with a featured movie.
+Your app will probably crash until you conditionally render the `FeaturedMovie` section.

 ## Identify the UI bug

 > **🤔 Stop and think**